brightedge-tech/my-aws_access/README.md

-# my-aws_access
+# aws_access
-A script to set up aws cli access using iam role
+use this script setup aws cli access with iam role